Why an Attitude of Gratitude is Important?

 High self-esteem

 Social media, celebrity news, and frequent advertising can lead us to compare ourselves to others instead of appreciating the abundance in our lives.
 This inevitably leads to jealousy, resentment, and low self-esteem.
-SO, gratitude helps you in high self-esteem.
+So, gratitude helps you in high self-esteem.

 More internal power